arahi7860/database-seeding/README.md

 Let's review what's happening here:

-1. Within our second Promoise, we are declaring the variable `coutnries` and saving our API response as a JSON string.
+1. Within our second Promise, we are declaring the variable `countries` and saving our API response as a JSON string.
 1. Next, we are writing the data from teh variable `countries` to a file named `./db/data.json`.
 1. We have set up our callback function to let us know whether or not there was an error.
 If we successfully wrote the data to the filesystem, the string `success` will appear in the terminal.